We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Weight: Cast iron cookware is hefty.
 On average, a standard 12-inch cast iron skillet weighs 8 pounds, which is twice as much as a comparable stainless steel skillet.

-- Seasoning: Unless it’s coated with porcelain enamel, like Le Creuset dutch ovens, you need to season cast iron cookware to add a protective layer to its cooking surface (these are the steps).
+- Seasoning: Unless it’s coated with porcelain enamel, like Le Creuset dutch ovens (check out my review), you need to season cast iron cookware to add a protective layer to its cooking surface (these are the steps).

 - Reactive: Although there are few materials better for searing a steak or burger, cast iron doesn’t play well with acidic foods like tomato sauce, or foods with strong odors like fish.
 I explain why later in this article.